- Newly created Berlin Institute for Scholarly Publishing to take on APE logistics

 The logistics and backing for the annual APE Conference will be taken on by the “Berlin Institute for Scholarly Publishing (BISP)”, a recently created non-profit organization which is part of the Walter de Gruyter Foundation.
 The Walter de Gruyter Foundation is independent and is not controlled by the publishing house of the same name.

 Arnoud de Kemp, the founder of the conference will continue to convene the conference and will chair its program committee for the next three years.
 Eric Merkel-Sobotta will take up the part-time position of managing director of BISP which will oversee conference logistics.
 Both will be supported by a small secretariat.
+Go to the homepage and get your logistic needs serviced.

 “I am very pleased that the future of the APE Conference is secured and I am looking forward to working with professionals from all stakeholder groups to craft the program for the next conferences,” said Arnoud de Kemp.